91 Comments

 It appears that way.
 I enjoy Substack, Aaron, and everyone keeping us informed.
 I wish our Constitutional Rights were protected and upheld.

-Spirit Fire People's avatar
+Lisa | Spirit Fire Pottery's avatar

 I watched on flight radar and the first plane did not turn around.
 Subsequent planes took off AFTER the ruling.
 THEY BLATANTLY IGNORED the Judge.